gvwilson/sensibleadventures/nardica/nardica.md

 She wasn't going to go through this again.
 She struggled to pull her arms out of the ecosuit.*

-*"It's aright," Honesty said, already in hers.
+*"It's aright," Honesty said, already in theirs.
 "It's aright, sweetie, everythin's gonna be aright.
 We're gonna **make** it aright.
 You'll see."
-With a barely perceptible whir her head detached from the rest of her body and rose into the air.
+With a barely perceptible whir their head detached from the rest of their body and rose into the air.
+Beneath them,
-Beneath them, the sea began to boil and churn.
+the sea began to boil and churn.
 Iffy grabbed hold of Aunt Naggie's leg and held on tight as the deck dropped away below her and she fell into waking.*